kizomanizo/zhil-destination/README.md

-# PharmAste Backend
+# ZHIL Destination Backend
-## Backend for the Aste's Pharmacy Sales App.
+## Backend for the ZHIL Demo testing Destination App.

-This will be coupled with a frontend that together make up the pharmacy sales app for Aste.
-This app is built on Express in NodeJS witout any view as it is supposed to be just a backend API.
+For test use.

 ## Installation ##